These days, especially in the age of eCommerce, being a merchant really isn’t all that hard. Find a product, launch a site and you’re on your way.

 The process typically involves three stages:

 Because the packages are typically customized and branded in the retailer’s name, customers will likely have no idea that their products are being sent by a third-party supplier.
-This makes drop shipping a highly efficient process with few drawbacks for online retailers.
+This makes eCommerce drop shipping a highly efficient process with few drawbacks for online retailers.

-With drop shipping, you sell the product, you collect the money, but you don’t have to handle any of the other aspects.
+With drop shipping fulfillment services, you sell the product, you collect the money, but you don’t have to handle any of the other aspects.
 As inventory moves, you simply purchase it from a distributor who then ships it directly to your customer.
 You eliminate the time, money and effort that goes into ordering, managing, storing and shipping inventory on your own.
 When done right, it can be a brilliant way to do business, particularly when first starting out.